-We highly recommend follow-up coaching sessions via Skype in order to master the new tools, rules and understandings you acquired during your intensive retreat.
+We highly recommend follow-up online coaching sessions in order to master the new tools, rules and understandings you acquired during your intensive retreat.

-Just like weekly lessons in sports, music, language or any other skill will enable mastery, weekly coaching sessions will enable you to practice and integrate relationship skills into your daily life.
+Just like weekly coaching lessons in sports, music, language or any other skill will enable mastery, weekly couples coaching sessions will enable you to practice and integrate relationship skills into your daily life.

 Traditional couples therapy is also weekly, but is usually focused on putting out the “fire-of-the-week” which often limits its effectiveness.
 In our tool-based coaching approach, we coach you to master your tools and rules to work though issues and stay on track.

-Hazal Selçuk — Couples Retreat & Follow-Up Coach
+Hazal Grey — Couples Retreat & Follow-Up Coach

-Follow-up coaching at Healing Couples Retreats is provided by Hazal Selçuk, MA, MFA, AMFT (Associate Marriage and Family Therapist).
+Follow-up coaching at Healing Couples Retreats is provided by Hazal Grey, MA, MFA, RDT, REAT, RSME/T.

 Hazal received her MA in Counseling Psychology from the California Institute of Integral Studies (CIIS).
-She has training in the Psychobiological Approach to Couple Therapy (PACT).
+She also has extensive training and expertise in the Psychobiological Approach to Couple Therapy (PACT).

-Having a wide range of experience, her background includes working at Langley Porter Psychiatric Institute.
-In addition to her private practice as a relationship coach, Hazal works at the Lomi Psychotherapy Clinic in Sonoma County as an Associate Marriage and Family Therapist.
+Having a wide range of experience, her clinical background includes working at Langley Porter Psychiatric Institute, at the Center for Empowering Refugees, at the Lomi Psychotherapy Clinic, at the Mind Therapy Clinic in Marin, and at San Quentin Prison.